Dzoiver/FF8CSR/README.md

 ## Credit:
 [Seifer](https://www.twitch.tv/seifertv) creator<br />
 [Thomas_8989](https://www.twitch.tv/thomas_8989) for porting the mod to english version
-[Deling](https://github.com/myst6re/deling) program which allowed to create the mod
+[Deling](https://github.com/myst6re/deling) is the program this mod was made with
 [Sleepey](https://github.com/sleepeybunney) for creating the patcher script which allows us to port it to other languages much easier

 If you encounter any issues or have a suggestion please create a ticket here [issues](https://github.com/Dzoiver/FF8CSR/issues)